“Eric Siegel... makes machine learning easy to understand.”

 Industry leader Eric Siegel's latest research shows most models generated with machine learning to improve business operations in a new way never deploy.
 It turns out that machine learning operationalization – which changes existing processes in order to improve them – takes a lot more planning, socialization, and change-management efforts than most ever begin to realize.
 The problem is more in leadership than in technology.
 In this talk, Eric will outline the required practice needed to run ML projects so that they successfully deploy and deliver a business impact.

-The High Cost of AI hype
+The High Cost of AI Hype

 Machine learning has an “AI” problem.
 With new breathtaking capabilities from generative AI released every several months — and AI hype escalating at an even higher rate — it’s high time we differentiate most of today’s practical ML projects from those research advances.
 Including all ML initiatives under the “AI” umbrella oversells and misleads, contributing to a high failure rate for ML business deployments.
-In this keynote address, author Eric Siegel shows that, for most ML projects, the term “AI” goes entirely too far — it alludes to human-level capabilities.
-By unpacking the meaning of “AI,” he'll reveal just how overblown a buzzword it is
+In this keynote address, bestselling author Eric Siegel shows that, for most ML projects, the term “AI” goes entirely too far — it alludes to human-level capabilities.
+By unpacking the meaning of “AI,” he'll reveal just how overblown a buzzword it is.

 Five Ways to Lower Costs with Machine Learning